Menu Contact us

 • Jean-François Ducrest, Chairman

-Jean-François Ducrest and Bénédicte Hautefort are independent members of the Supervisory Board.
+Jean-François Ducrest and Guillaume Pepy are independent members of the Supervisory Board.

 They are appointed for a term that is equal in length to their term of office as members of the Supervisory Board.
 They may always be re-appointed.

-• Monitor the efficency of internal control measures and risk management systems
+• Monitors the effectiveness of internal control and extra-financial risk management systems

 The Compensation and Nominating Committee